 Low Income Driver Program

 Automobile insurance in California can be expensive.
-In order to make it easier for cash-strapped consumer to afford insurance, California has a program in place that offers discounts to low-income drivers.
+In order to make it easier for a cash-strapped consumer to afford insurance, California has a program in place that offers discounts to low-income drivers.
 In order to qualify, a single person needs to have an income of under $28,725.
 A family of four with an income under $58,875 can also qualify.
 The discount you receive and other aspects of your eligibility depend upon the county where you reside.
 You can check with the California Department of Insurance for more details before you shop for California auto insurance quotes.

 Bad Driving Record